Hi, I'm Danielle

 I recognize that each person’s struggle is unique and demands equally unique self-work programs, whether it’s through 1-on-1 coaching, personal growth workshops, or classes on mindfulness or meditation.
 I encourage honesty, compassion and self-work.
 I’m a real person, with a real life and I want my clients to feel comfortable being real with me.

-I am a Master Certified Life Coach and an Anamsong trained Mind-Body Coach specially trained to alleviate symptoms of chronic stress and pain and a teacher of mindfulness.
+I am a Master Certified Life Coach and a Mind-Body Coach specially trained to alleviate symptoms of chronic stress and pain and a teacher of Modern Mindfulness.
 I live in gorgeous Portland, OR with my two young daughters, my husband, and my pitbull Toula.
-I have been studying and practicing yoga and meditation for a decade and completed my 200 hour yoga teacher training in 2012.
+I have been studying and practicing yoga and meditation for a decade.
 I have continued to increase my knowledge base by training and learning through a variety of world-renowned leaders in meditation, self-compassion, mind/body, and self-help including Martha Beck, Rick Hanson, Kristin Neff, and Christopher Germer.
 My biology and neuroscience background complement these ancient teachings and modern approaches and allow me to create a nice bridge between science and the ‘woo-woo’.
 I am the founder of Modern Mindfulness - a current approach to a current approach for real people who want real results - founded with ancient wisdom, back by neuroscience and fueled by real life shit.
 I know nearly every word to Dr. Dre's 2001 Chronic album, (better believe it).
 I grew up on Star Trek: Next Generation and the original.
 My favorite drink is anything with whiskey.
 My approach is matter-of-fact, personable, humorous and sprinkled with a sh*t load of love.
 My mantra is pleasure not pressure.

 I serve any individual who: